nycwajet/react-form-with-redux/README.md

 - Break the above into components for the form and the display if you have not already done so.
 - Add a subcomponent for a `SnackItem` to display each snack.
 - Add another input for the name of the person who provided the snack.
 Make sure this shows up on the DOM as well.
-- Bring in `react-router-dom` for client side routing.
-Move the Form component into its own view/route.
-Move the listing display into another view/route.